rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

    .. _officeChoice.xml: _static/officeChoice.xml

-We may inspect the performance tableau data as with the  help of the :ref:`perfTabs-label` module.
+We may inspect the performance tableau data with the computing resources provided by the :ref:`perfTabs-label` module.
     >>> from perfTabs import *
     >>> t = XMCDA2PerformanceTableau('officeChoice')
     >>> help(t) # for discovering all the methods available